spinalcordtoolbox/sct_docker/README.rst

    .. code:: sh

-      docker run -p 2222:22 --rm -it sct-3.1.1-official
+      docker run -p 2222:22 --rm --tty --interactive sct-3.1.1-official

 #.
-Connect to container
+Connect to container using SSH if X forwarding is needed
+   (eg. running FSLeyes from there):

    .. code:: sh

-      ssh localhost:2222
+      ssh -Y sct@localhost:2222

+Notes:

-Note: read the Docker documentation to create a persistent container from the image, map your local folders on the container, which you probably want to perform.
+- Read the Docker documentation to create a persistent container from the image, map your local folders on the container, which you probably want to perform.

 Online Installation